Skip to main content

 Router

-There are open hardware router options – such as Turris Omnia and the OpenWRT One – but they can either be expensive or require construction.
-Many modern and legacy consumer routers work with open firmware like OpenWRT and FreshTomato
+There are open hardware router options like the Turris Omnia and the OpenWRT One, but they can be expensive or require construction.
+Consumer routers may work with open firmware like OpenWRT and FreshTomato, but the installation process can be tedious – especially with no prior experience.

-Many modern consumer routers will fulfill the requirements to host your own home server.
-Mainstream manufacturers – such as TP-Link, Netgear, ASUS – offer routers at every budget that spread the gamut between performance and price.
+Thankfully, most modern routers will fulfill the requirements to host your own home server.
+Mainstream manufacturers – such as TP-Link, Netgear, and ASUS – offer routers that cover the gamut between performance and price.

 When using a mesh router, connecting your server to the hub closest to the modem will provide the best performance.